scipy-conference/scipy-conference/manual/tutorials.rst

  Suggested 1/2 day topics in order:

-   * Introduction to NumPy with IPython and Matplotlib I
+* Introduction Scientific Python Basics (Numpy and IPython)
-   * Introduction to NumPy with IPython and Matplotlib II
+* Introduction to plotting with Matplotlib
-   * Introduction to SciPy : optimization, linear algebra, statistics, and more
+* Introduction to Scipy: optimization, linear algebra, statistics, and more
-   * Intro to Pandas
+* Introduction the data analysis with Pandas

 Intermediate Track
 ------------------